Ai Weiwei’s Sunflowers

 Introduction

-Ai Weiwei emerged as a revolutionary artist on the scene of Chinese art and culture.
-He served as a protagonist in various dynamic avant-garde movements.
-His controversial exhibitions have taken the world of art by storm.
 He has been represented on top in the list of 100 most powerful people1 who belong to the world of art.
 One of his most talked-about artistic installations has been the Sunflower Seeds at the Tate Modern Turbine Hall, London.

-The Sunflower Seeds installation at a glance
+The artwork at a glance

-Ai Weiwei covered the entire floor of the Tate Modern Turbine Hall2 in London with over 100 million replica sunflower seeds.
-Each of these seeds was individually handcrafted by the artisans.
 The installation was commissioned as a part of the Unilever Series.
 Visitors were invited to walk over the long stretch of porcelain sunflower seeds covering almost 1000 square meters of the hall.
 Each of the seeds was uniquely molded, individually fired at 1300c, precisely hand-painted and further fired again at 800c for utmost perfection in Jingdezhen.
-The city is primarily famous for the production of Imperial porcelain3.
-The production continued for more than two years producing more than 100 million seeds weighing over 150 metric tons that can cover 1000 square meters of the Turbine Hall.

-Critics and art lovers alike admired the large installation.
-The flat landscape of the porcelain sunflower seed husks covered the entire stretch of the eastern end in the Turbine Hall.
 Visitors walking across the surface were overwhelmed to discover 100 million seeds individually real-like handcrafted porcelain seeds specially produced for the event.
 This installation has been the largest artwork of porcelain and was also amongst his most prized exports.
 Although the seeds appeared identical from a distance, each of them was different.
-They were products of hours of hard work and intricate craftsmanship by skilled artisans.
-For their perfection and accuracy, they were far from being attributed to industrially made products.

 Video interview with Ai Weiwei & behind the scenes footage